KKNithin/nithin_race/readme.md

 ```
 Given Board size of 8 rows and 8 columns
 And player is at row position < x > and column position < y >
-And no trap in his path and hits upper or boundary
+And no trap in his path and hits upper or boundary of board
 When player rolls Move dice and gets < Move Value >
 And rolls a Direction dice and gets < Direction Value >
 Then player shall move to initial row position < i > and initial column position < j >